pippinbarr/cart263-2020/slides/dom-basics/dom-basics.md

 }
 ```

-- The above will let us see the entire content of the current webpage in the console
+- The above will let us see the entire content of the current webpage in the console (including the various functions and properties associated with its representation in JavaScript)

 ---